kysely-org/kysely/site/docs/recipes/relations.md

 Phew, glad we got that out the way..

-Having said all that, there are ways to nest related rows rows in your queries.
+Having said all that, there are ways to nest related rows in your queries.
 You just have to do it using the tools SQL and the underlying dialect (e.g. PostgreSQL, MySQL, or SQLite) provide.
 In this recipe we show one way to do that when using the built-in PostgreSQL, MySQL, and SQLite dialects.